thecodeteam/vagrant/scaleio/README.md

 # Description

-Automatically deploy ScaleIO in an isolated environment on top of VirtualBox.
+Automatically deploy ScaleIO in an isolated environment on top of VirtualBox to test containers with persistent applications.

 Environment Details: